observatorium/up/README.md

   -initial-query-delay duration
     	The time to wait before executing the first query. (default 5s) -labels value
-    	The labels additionally to '__name__' that should be applied to remote-write requests.
+    	The labels in addition to '__name__' that should be applied to remote-write requests.
   -latency duration
     	The maximum allowable latency between writing and reading. (default 15s) -listen string
-    	The address on which internal server runs. (default ":8080") -name string
+    	The address on which internal server runs. (default ":8080") -log.level string
+    	The log filtering level.
+Options: 'error', 'warn', 'info', 'debug'. (default "info") -name string
     	The name of the metric to send in remote-write requests. (default "up") -period duration